AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-11-27-react-native-deeplink-with-react-navigation.md

 rating: 5
 ---

-Deep linking is when a link sends users directly into a specific point in the app experience, rather than an external website or app homepage.
+Deep linking is when a link sends users directly into a specific point in the app experience, rather than an external website or app homepage

 ### Whats is Deeplink